habubakar89/hamzaforeman/README.md

 **The password is now required on every page reload/visit** - there is no persistence between sessions.
 This ensures privacy and creates a fresh experience each time.
 The user must enter the password each time they visit the site.

+### 💕 Login Popup (Toggleable)

+When the password gate loads, a romantic popup modal appears automatically with:
+- A picture area (expects `/public/popup.jpg`)
+- A romantic description text
+- A "Got it 💖" button to close

+**To enable/disable:**
+- Edit `src/components/PasswordGate.tsx`
+- Set `SHOW_LOGIN_POPUP = true` (enabled) or `false` (disabled)

+**To customize:**
+1. Add your image as `/public/popup.jpg`
+2. Look for the TODO comments in `src/components/LoginPopup.tsx`:
+   - `// TODO: replace placeholder image src in /public/popup.jpg`
+   - `// TODO: replace with your romantic text here`

+### 💖 Post-Login Welcome Popup

+A romantic welcome popup appears **immediately after successful login** (after the entry banner fades), overlaying the main site with:
+- Romantic welcome message with dreamy styling
+- "Let's go 💖" button to dismiss
+- Closeable by clicking outside the modal

+**To enable/disable:**
+- Edit `src/App.tsx`
+- Set `SHOW_POST_LOGIN_POPUP = true` (enabled) or `false` (disabled)

+**Default message:**
+"Welcome to a journey through our story, one day at a time.
+Each note holds a piece of my heart, written just for you.
+Let the music play, and let's relive every beautiful moment together. ✨"

+**To customize:**
+- Edit `src/components/WelcomePopup.tsx`
+- Replace the text in the `<p>` tag with your own romantic message
+- The popup features:
+  - Semi-transparent glowing background with rose-gold border
+  - Centered modal with soft glow effects
+  - Elegant typography (font-heading with letter-spacing)
+  - Gradient button with hover scale effect

+### 📦 Instruction Box (Toggleable)

+A helpful instruction box appears on the main site (after login) with:
+- "How to use ✨" title
+- Bullet points explaining features
+- A "?" toggle button in bottom-right corner
+- Default state: open (visible)

+**To enable/disable:**
+- Edit `src/components/InstructionBox.tsx`
+- Set `SHOW_INSTRUCTION_BOX = true` (enabled) or `false` (disabled)

+**To customize instructions:**
+- Look for the TODO comment: `// TODO: replace with real instructions`
+- Update the bullet points with your own text

 ### 1. Background Music Setup

 **⚠️ REQUIRED: Add your audio file first!**